US consumers keep spending despite high prices and their own gloomy outlook. Can it last?

 Still, the truth is no one knows where things go from here, given the unusual nature of the post-pandemic economy.
 The “death of the consumer” and an ensuing recession have been forecast by most economists for at least a year.
 So far, not only is no recession in sight but consumers as a whole appear to be in robust health.
 Spending might cool in the coming months, yet it's far from clear it will collapse.

-On Thursday, the government said the economy accelerated at a 4.9% annual rate in the July-September quarter, the fastest such rate since 2021, on the back of a jump in Americans' spending.
-People spent on used cars and restaurant meals, airfares and hotel rooms.
-Much of it, even after adjusting for higher prices, was for discretionary items that suggested that many people feel confident in their finances and job security.

-The durability of that spending has caught the attention of Fed officials, who have signaled that they will keep their key interest rate unchanged when they meet this week.
+The durability of consumers' willingness to shop has caught the attention of Fed officials, who have signaled that they will keep their key interest rate unchanged when they meet this week.
 But they've also made clear that they are monitoring the economic data for any sign that inflation could reignite and require further rate hikes.

-“I have been consistently surprised at the resilience of consumer spending,” Christopher Waller, an influential member of the Fed’s board, said in a speech this month.

 In the meantime, businesses, especially those in the sprawling service sector, are benefiting from what still appears to be pent-up demand, likely driven by higher-income earners, after the restrictions of the pandemic.
 Last week, Royal Caribbean Group reported robust quarterly earnings.
 Travelers crowded their cruise ships and spent more even as the company raised prices.